Frequently Asked Questions

 How about working conditions in funeral service?

-among all funeral home staff.
+expected of many funeral directors.
 While on duty the funeral director is expected to dress in business attire.
-Above all the funeral director must reflect a personable, sincere and professional manner.
+Above all the funeral director must reflect a personable, sincere and professional

 How do funeral directors spend their time?